FrancisCorona/CIS-350-Project/README.md

 - Implement an AI to automatically monitor every post created
 - Add a report option on comments
 ## 5 Conclusion
+LakerVent is an essential platform for fostering anonymous communication among Grand Valley State University students, offering refuge from the constraints of mainstream social media.
+LakerVent is not just an application; it is a dynamic and evolving contribution to the GVSU community, and we look forward to its ongoing success.